2010 Census Mug – CC image from flickr

 Ryan Avent takes note of some joyous holiday news for the District:

 I always love looking through new population estimates from the Census Bureau.
-New numbers, estimated as of July 2009, have just come out, and it appears the District is just a few hundred people short of
+New numbers, estimated as of July 2009, have just come out, and it appears the District is just a few hundred people

 Continue reading 600,000

 So, when I asked if DC could have as much fun in the snow as they did in Madison a few weeks ago, this isn’t exactly what I had in mind:

 You don’t bring a gun to a snowball fight.

 According to an eyewitness, a D.C.
 Police detective (pictured above w/